A cautionary tale:

 How long does it last?

 A 1-second burst of pepper spray can debilitate its victims for hours.
 Depending on the delivery vessel, the product has a range of a few meters to a huge swath.
-This means that even if you’re minding your own business indoors or in a car, you may get the tail end of a spray meant for Euro2016 hooligans on the street.
+This means that even if you’re minding your own business inside a nice bar, or even your car, you may get the tail end of a spray meant for hooligans on the street.

-If you see trouble starting, shut the windows and turn off the air conditioning units.
+If you see trouble starting, shut the windows and turn off the air conditioning.
 Anyone with breathing issues should have a rescue inhaler handy.
 Give the area at least an hour after the crowd disperses to open the windows or go outside.